HanziJiang/Ray-Tracing-Project/README.md

 To reproduce the above images, checkout my [loop_subdivision project](https://github.com/HanziJiang/loop_subdivision).

+In `read_json.h`, I subdivide the meshes before writing them into the TriangleSoup for a smoother sppearance.

 #### Read both .obj and .stl
 Since some of my favourite meshes are in .obj, some in .stl, I make my project take both file formats as inputs.
 This is done by checking the file extension in `read_json.h`. `readOBJ.cpp` and relating files are imported from other projects.